campbead/LoZscraper/room_that_kill_runs/WhichRoomsKillRuns_blog.md

 The Geelok is a tough boss the kills Arcus runs 24% of the time.
 This multi-headed boss gets more powerful as you damage it, with heads detaching from the main body and flying around to attack Link.

 ### #3 - 3DF61 - Red Darknut 1
-25% - 5.4 seconds
+This is the first big test for Arcus in his speedrun.
+In this room he has to quickly get a bomb move on to the next room.
+If picks up an early bomb, he can move along early, otherwise he is forced to defeat all three for an early bomb drop.
+25% of the time his run ends here.
+As mentioned in my previous blog post, this room has big spread of times is takes to clear, 5.4 seconds difference between his median time and the top 10% of times.

 ### #2 - 5DF11 - Blue Darknut 2 (aka the Olive Garden)
-30% 8.2 seconds
+Of all the rooms that standout as troublesome while watching Arcus play, the Olive Garden stands out as being the most troublesome.
+This room is brutal.
+He has to defeat 6 Blue Darknuts here to move on to grab the flute (or Breadstick, if you're a fan of Arcus).
+An enornmous 30% of runs end here and when he is able to complete this room, there is an 8.2 second spread between his median completion time and his 10% best times.

 ### #1 - 3DH51 - Manhandla (boss)
-34%
+This boss a tough one.
+Arcus comes into this room with only 3 hearts max, so the margin for error is small.
+A bad bomb placement here can kill the run.
+Even if he does defeat the boss, if the total run time is too high here, he's likely to just reset the run himself.
+The Manhandla room gets the best of 34% the rooms.

 ## Some other questions
 Which rooms never kill runs?

 Most of them!
 In my dataset, 134 of the 234 rooms I define never result in a death.
 The big story here is how different dungeons are from the overworld.
 61 of 141 (43%) of dungeon rooms had zero deaths.
 In the overworld it's 71 out of 93 (76%) never resulted in death.
 Of the 4479 runs that weren't completed, 3162 (70%) ended in a dungeon.
 Only 1315 runs (30% of non-completed runs) ended in the overworld.
 If we filter the first overworld push where resets are frequent due to missed screen wraps, then that number drops to 68 (2% of non-completed runs).

 The takeaway here: Dungeons are hard.
 This is by far where most deaths/resets occur.

 Some biases
 - reseting runs based on time
 - 30-30 routes
 - reset at begining of overworld
-- zero kills rooms

 Some technical notes
 - scraper